bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 ```

 #### Step 4 - Install libtiff
 Install the latest libtiff library using cvs.
-When asked for a password, just press enter.
-The funny thing is, sudo apt-get install libtiff4 does install libtiff 3.9.* We need libtiff 4.* for BigTIFF support.!
-Download the latest source:
+When `cvs` asks for a password for the anonymous login, just press enter.
+The funny thing is, `apt-get install libtiff4` does install libtiff 3.9.* .
+But we need libtiff 4.* for BigTIFF support.
+First create and go to the cvs directory, then download and extract libtiff.

 ```
 mkdir -p ~/cvs && cd ~/cvs